Small town B.C.'s Kicking Horse Coffee has plans to go global

 "I basically studied ethics for four years and that's my approach to business," said Rosenfeld.
 "I have a vegetable garden.
 I'm not going to use herbicides and pesticides, so why would I buy non-organic coffee beans for my business?"

-Kicking Horse has become the No. 1 organic and fair trade coffee roaster in Canada.
+Kicking Horse is one of the largest organic and fair trade coffee roasters in Canada.

 In addition, Rosenfeld and her partner only wanted to sell whole beans, even though coffee grinders in households were pretty rare at the time.
 They were stubborn about that decision.
 As the company was trying to gain a foothold in Canada, grocery store giant Loblaws offered to buy $1 million worth of coffee if it was ground.